tamnguyen135/Sentiment-Analysis-on-Tweets/README.md

 Based on [the following Coursera project](https://www.coursera.org/projects/sentiment-analysis-bert), with the following *unfinished* modifications:

 - [ ] Collecting more Tweets
-- [v] Oversampling underrepresented classes
+- [x] Oversampling underrepresented classes

 To install the Transformers API needed for this project: